tomfong/simple-qr/README.md

 ## Features

-1. Scan QR Code, 1D Barcode, Aztec Code, Data Matrix Code and PDF417 Barcode using camera.
+By using the app, you can

-2. Scan QR Code using image file.
+1. Scan QR Code and other barcodes in a second, including UPC, EAN, Code 39/128, ITF, Codabar, Aztec, Data Matrix, PDF417, MaxiCode and GS1 DataBar.

-3. Provide you post actions after scanning:
+2. Import image files and scan the QR Code on it.

-"Search" - use decoded content as keyword to execute web search "Copy" - click to copy decoded content
+3. Create QR code from templates, which includes Free Text, URL, vCard Contact, Phone Number, Message, Email and Wi-Fi.

-"Base64" - execute Base64 encode and decode
+4. Automatically log results that you scan, create or view again.
+These logged records can be bookmarked for quick access, and also backupable.

-"Share" - share the original QR code image
+5. Do tasks on the result with a tap, including but not limited to
-"Bookmark" - save the scanning record and bookmark it
+    * Use it as a keyword to do web search.

-4. Provide you special post actions, if the barcode content is URL, vCard Contact, Phone Number, Message or Email.
+    * Quickly copy it to the clipboard.

-5. Create QR code from templates, including Free Text, URL, vCard Contact, Phone Number, Message, Email and Wi-Fi.
+    * Execute Base64 encoding/decoding on it.

-6. View, manage and back up scanning records and bookmarks that stored in the local offline storage.
+    * Generate a new shareable QR code by using it as the content.

-7. Enable torch/flashlight during scanning.
+    * Directly do special tasks inside the app, if it is a link, vCard contact, phone number, message or email, .

-8. Personalize the app and settings, e.g. language and color theme.
+6. Customize the app, e.g. error correction level setting, language and color theme etc.

 ## Languages Supported

-- English (en)
+* English (en)
-- Traditional Chinese 正體中文 (zh-HK)
+* Traditional Chinese 正體中文 (zh-HK)
-- Simplified Chinese 简体中文 (zh-CN)
+* Simplified Chinese 简体中文 (zh-CN)

-You are welcomed to help us do translations in more languages! (see <a href="#how-to-help-to-do-translation">section</a>)
+You are welcomed to help me do translations in more languages (see <a href="#how-to-do-the-translation">section</a>)

 ## Support Developer